Ishqiya (TV series): Plot

 After regaining consciousness, Hamza vows to take revenge.
 He soon reaches Hamna's house with his parents to ask for Rumi's hand in marriage.
-Hamna is shocked by this and is strictly against this marriage.
-She tries to stop everyone but fails as Hamza blackmails using all her messages and videos in which she is expressing her love for him.
-Hamza manages to get married to Rumi, and the couples have a common reception.
-On the side, Alishba, Hamza's mother's partner's daughter who was in love with him, is extremely heartbroken and jealous.
+Hamna is shocked by this and opposes this marriage.
+She tries to stop everyone but fails as Hamza blackmails using all her messages and videos in which she expresses love for him.
+Hamza manages to marry Rumi, and the couples have a common reception.
+On the side, Alishba, Hamza's mother's partner's daughter who was in love with him, is heartbroken and jealous.
 Rumi finds Hamza cute and is happy with the marriage.

-After the marriages, Hamza begins calling Hamna often, sometimes to make her feel guilty for what she did, and sometimes to scare her by saying that he will mistreat Rumi.
-Due to continuous hushed calls and Hamna's distant and distracted behaviour, Azeem gets suspicious but does not question Hamna.
-Due to Rumi's carefree and lively nature, Hamza starts falling for her but does not realize it.
-He starts to enjoy spending time with her and she brings him joy like he has never known.
-Also, with Rumi being possessive of him, he begins to realize that him and Rumi has much more similarities than him and Hamna.
+After the marriages, Hamza often calls Hamna, sometimes to make her feel guilty for what she did, and sometimes to scare her by saying that he will mistreat Rumi.
+Due to continuous hushed calls and Hamna's distant and distracted behaviour, Azeem becomes suspicious but does not question Hamna.
+Due to Rumi's carefree and lively nature, Hamza falls for her, but does not realize it.
+He enjoys spending time with her and she brings him joy like he has never known.
+Also, with Rumi being possessive of him, he begins to realize that he and Rumi have more similarities than he and Hamna.